smislam/aws-ds-s3-efs/README.md

 ## Steps to run and test
 * Deploy the CDK code.
 Wait for the deploy to finish.
 It will print out the S3 Bucket name and the test API Endpoint.
-* Upload a file to created S3 bucket from your local machine (you can use AWS Console as depicted here.
+* Upload a file to the S3 bucket from your local machine (you can use AWS Console as depicted here.
 Alternatively, you can use AWS CLI)
   * ![image](s3-upload.PNG "Upload a file to S3")
 * Go to AWS DataSync Console and Start the tasks.
 Yes, this is manual.
 Please see: 'AWS DataSync Considerations' section.
 Wait for all the tasks to complete.
   * ![image](ds-task.PNG "Run the DataSync Tasks")